majimearun/search-engine/README.md

 conda activate search_engine
 ```

-3. If you want to change the pdfs being read/converted, do the needful and modify the paths wherver necessary.
+3. If you want to change the pdfs being read/converted, do the needful and modify the paths wherever necessary.
 If not just continue with the next step.

 4. Run the `cleaning.py`,  `tokenizing.py` and `setup.py` file in the same order.

-5. See all the possible usage examples in `exmaple_usage.ipynb` and fit it to use in your application.
+5. See all the possible usage examples in `example_usage.ipynb` and fit it to use in your application.